Proposed Government Three Waters Reform

 • I would like to know why are there six appointed iwi persons to sit at the head of the board publicly unelected ?
 Is this racism or favouritism ?
 And is the government indicating to the the general rate paying public of NZ that iwi alone have been favoured over all others to be given fifty percent of governance over this amount of rate payers assets?
 I say no thank you.
 I can only see division and hatred from this process .
 Feels like a communist China influenced , socialist lead government about to come to a major conflict with its democratically thinking citizens and rate payers.
 Free NZ water for China and water meters for NZ citizens ?
 This is not win /win.

-Timothy asked over 2 years ago
+Timothy asked about 3 years ago

 Council's have not been involved in the preparation of the government's proposal, and so this would be a matter for them to answer.